Red Hat's Hidden Treasure: The People Worth Billions to IBM

 At $34 billion, IBM has pulled the biggest software M&A ever, paying Red Hat shareholders a $14 billion premium in cash, in a bid to dominate the hybrid-cloud market.
-Avalia, a firm specialised in providing software due diligence for mergers and acquisitions, has analysed one of Red Hat’s fastest growing products, and in the process gained insights about Red Hat’s strategic value, risks with the deal, and the actions IBM should take to ensure it succeeds.
+Avalia, a firm specialised in providing software due diligence for mergers and acquisitions, has analysed one of Red Hat’s fastest growing products and, in the process, gained insights about Red Hat’s strategic value, the risks in the deal, and the actions IBM should take to ensure it succeeds.

 Onboarding and retaining developers is a critical process in a successful open source project.
 Ansible’s has an active “contributor experience” project with 54 people involved in improving their community’s experience.
 From having bots automatically saying thank you to contributors, to providing better templates, and asking first time contributors about their experiences, the care and effort invested in the community provides outstanding results.

 Ansibles’ open-source community is diverse and growing (source: github):